 Writing your first Cypress API test

-Remember, Cypress works by using Node under the hood to trigger HTTP requests and route them back to Cypress to make assertions and to verify that the expected calls were made.
+Remember, Cypress works by using Node under the hood to trigger HTTP requests and route the response back to Cypress to make assertions and to verify that the expected calls were made.
 In the first test, we will make a GET

 In the api-tests

 file, which is where we will write our tests.
-Here is the awesome bit: Cypress is self-sustaining, so we do not need any other external dependency to test our APIs.
+Here is the awesome bit: Cypress is self-sustaining, so we do not need any other external dependencies to test our APIs.

 file to set up the test on the API GET